senthil4321/meta-srk/docs/srk-3-image-composition.md

 ## 5. Risks / Considerations

-- Clearing `PREFERRED_PROVIDER_virtual/kernel` & `virtual/bootloader` means the build won’t produce a deployable boot stack; ensure you have an external kernel + boot artifacts (e.g., prebuilt kernel, bootloader in board flash, or combined artifact elsewhere).
+- Clearing `PREFERRED_PROVIDER_virtual/kernel` & `virtual/bootloader` means the build won’t produce a deployable boot stack; ensure you have an external kernel + boot artifacts (e.g., prebuilt kernel Image, DTB, bootloader).
 - Some recipes might still assume kernel headers or modules; validate that no package pulls them in indirectly.
 - If you later create a squashed rootfs or overlay, ensure the kernel’s expected initramfs format matches what you produce here.